top of page

 What is the influence now in 576 of the Common Year:

-Norebo, Wee Jas and Kord remain to this day worshipped across Oerth, not only by those with Suel heritage.
+• Wee Jas and Kord remain to this day worshipped across Oerth (not only by those with Suel heritage).

 Istus, Lady of Fate

 The lady of fate, foreseeing the actions of the other Aetherics, imbued humans with a strong belief in destiny and individual fate.
 Certain human tribes, guided by their destinies, united under the principles of Time, Life, and Death, as well as the concepts of Law and Chaos, and Good and Evil.
-These tribes merged into what are now known as the Bakluni tribes, whose myths assert that Istus shapes the fate of the universe through her actions and deeds, and that it is impossible to deviate from one's predetermined path within the tapestry of fate.
+These tribes merged into what are now known as the Bakluni tribes, whose myths assert that Istus shaped the world and the fate of the universe through her actions and deeds, and that it is impossible to deviate from one's predetermined path within the tapestry of fate.
+The fate Istus weaves for an individual is not one of domination.
+Rather, she gives rise to a person and an individual, and they must make their way through her tapestry as best they can.

 What is the influence now in 576 of the Common Year: